How to Spot Original Toys

 Is the Lululemon NeeDoh real?

 No official Lululemon NeeDoh product is currently listed by Schylling.
-A Lululemon-themed squishy may exist as a custom or fake social media item, but it should not be treated as an original NeeDoh product.
+A Lululemon-themed squishy may exist as a custom or unofficial item, but Schylling never made a bag-shaped NeeDoh.
+The NeeDoh Lululemon Bag page shows what the charms actually look like.

 Is the NeeDoh Happy Meal real?

 No official McDonald’s Happy Meal NeeDoh collaboration is currently listed by Schylling.
-Be careful with posts or listings that use Happy Meal packaging, fast-food branding, or “limited collab” language without proof from the brand.
+Listings that use Happy Meal packaging or limited-collab language without a brand release are unofficial.
+The write-up lives on the McDonald’s NeeDoh page.

 Is the NeeDoh phone case real?